scikit-image/scikit-image/doc/source/skips/2-values.rst

   at least two core developers before being included in the library.
 - **caring for users’ data**.
 We have a functional [2]_ API and don't modify input arrays unless explicitly directed to do so.
-- promoting **education in image processing** with extensive pedagogical documentation.
+- promoting **education in image processing**, with extensive pedagogical documentation.

 Our values